leetvr/hy/docs/source/tutorial/getting-started.rst

 choice.

 ``blocktypes``
-  This directory (which is empty for now) defines the different :term:`block types<block type>` that are used in the world.
-You’ll create a new block type in <tutorial/blocks>.
+  This directory defines the different :term:`block types<block type>` that are used in the world.
+This directory comes pre-populated with some basic, broadly-applicable block types.
+You’ll see how to use the prebuilt block types, and create your own new block type, in <tutorial/blocks>.

 ``entities.json``
   This file (which you don’t need to edit by hand) lists all the